 If you enjoy watching wildlife in the fall and winter months, consider planting trees, shrubs or vines that produce berries.
 Berries are an important food source for winter birds such as the black-capped chickadee, cedar waxwings and cardinals.
 The berries' bright showy colors naturally attract birds and help them conserve energy instead of foraging for other food sources.
 Some of these berries may even linger into the spring and returning birds such as robins will appreciate the treat.

 Native trees, shrubs and vines that keep some of their berries into the winter months include American bittersweet (Celastrus scandens L.), wild grape (Vitis riparia), hawthorns (Crataegus sp.), black chokeberry (Aronia sp.), elderberry (Sambucus sp.), high-bush cranberry (Viburnum sp), mountain ash (Sorbus Americana), and winterberry (Ilex verticillata).
-Many nursery plants also tend to hold berries into the winter months, such as flowering crabs and barberries.
+Many nursery plants also tend to hold berries into the winter months, such as flowering crabs.

 Many native berries mature in late summer to early fall and disappear, in part, because animals and birds eat and spread them.
 Wildlife won't eat some of these berries until after a hard frost or freezing, because the cold lowers the bitterness and acidity of the fruit.
 But, even the more bitter berries will likely be consumed or dispersed by wildlife.

 They're good eating for people, too.
 But be careful.

 People don't usually eat raw tree, shrub and vine berries because of their bitterness and concern about toxicity in the seeds or pits of the berry.
 Although many winter berries are too bitter and unsafe to consume whole as a raw berry, they do make delicious pies, wine, syrups and jellies.
 You should always use caution and make sure you've properly identified a plant before eating any part of it.